This article will cover the following:

-One of the advantages in running your own business online is the ability to collect and analyze the customer data generated online.
+One of the advantages of running your own business online is the ability to collect and analyze the customer data generated online.
 Merchants can get to know the potential of their store and products better through the recorded backend data on marketing channels and content.

 Merchants can see the results of marketing campaigns with UTM parameters in both Google Analytics and the SHOPLINE platform.
 UTM parameters can be exported together with order and customer reports on SHOPLINE.
-These help merchants manage the marketing review for the targeting efficiencies.
+These help merchants manage the marketing review for targeting efficiencies.

 2. How to retrieve UTM data?

 When you export the order report or the customer list report, after selecting the time range, there are 7 fields of UTM parameters for merchants to select and export.

 Below is a brief introduction to two main fields:

 1. UTM Clicked Time